2023/24 UEFA European Women's Under-17 Championship round 1 groups | Women's Under-17

 League A includes 28 teams, including defending champions France and the seven nations promoted from League B after round 2 of the 2022/23 edition.
 They compete in seven groups in single-venue mini-tournaments; teams finishing fourth will be relegated to League B for 2023/24 round 2, with the other positions deciding seeding for League A in that round.
 Sweden take part, although their finals place is assured as hosts.

 The 22 teams in League B include sides relegated from League A in 2022/23 round 2, plus Andorra and Malta who are returning to the competition.
-They will play for promotion to League A in six groups.
+They are playing for promotion to League A in six groups.
 The six group winners and the runners-up with the best record against the teams first and third in their section will be promoted.

 League A round 2 will decide the seven teams joining Sweden in the 2024 finals from 5 to 18 May, which will also act as UEFA's qualifier for the FIFA U-17 Women's World Cup in the Dominican Republic.